 UWSWCD also utilizes specialized contractors to provide additional services.
-For example, the District has contracted with a local watershed council to develop a source water protection plan for the city of Monroe on the Long Tom River.
+For example, the District has contracted with a video production company to produce a video for outreach and monitoring of a current district project.

 Appendix B - Upper Willamette SWCD Boundaries

 Figure 1.
 Boundaries of the Upper Willamette SWCD.
 The District is made up of 5 represented zones.